tvdboom/ATOM/docs_sources/api/plots/plot_bo.md

 </span>
 </div>

-Plot the bayesian optimization scoring.
+Plot the bayesian optimization scores.
 Only for models that ran hyperparameter tuning.
 This is the same plot as the one produced by `bo_params={"plot": True}` while running the BO.
 Creates a canvas with two plots: the first plot shows the score of every trial